gladstone28/MANLEY-SPREAD-EAGLES/notes.md

 https://virmer.com/what-is-a-laser-engraving-machine-for-wood/

 remember to add the following
+Image 1: An aerial view of the expansive Spread Eagles Industries furniture manufacturing facility.

 Image 6: A projection graph showcasing the estimated growth in sales and market reach upon acquiring the machines.